 Osprey Exos 58 Weight Capacity and Carrying Comfort

 The Osprey Exos 58 was built with comfort in mind.
 What is the point of an ultralight backpack that destroys you back and shoulders?
+That’s were the Osprey Exos 58 weight capacity comes into its own.

 The light wire alloy frame offers great support even when carrying loads up to 40 pounds.
 It is still possible to carry more than that of course, but that is where the comfort zone limit is.
 You might say, “Well I want to be able to carry 50 or 60 pounds!”
 Unless you are doing some serious mountaineering, there is simply no need for you to carry that much!